created May 29, 2019

 How journalists can avoid amplifying misinformation, given their reporting can improve search engine rankings and increase the visibility for bad info

-If the media stopped using and relying upon social media for referral traffic to support their moronic business models, and if journalists stopped using Twitter, then it would it would be harder but not impossible for misinformation to spread.
+If the media stopped using social media for referral traffic to support their moronic, ad-based business models, and if journalists stopped using Twitter, then it would it would be harder, not impossible, for misinformation to spread.

 Back to the Pinboard tweetstorm about the Chinese state news agency buying ads on Twitter to spread lies ...